connorjan/connorjan.github.io/pages/about.md

 <img height="200" style="float: right" src="{{ site.urlimg }}{{ site.owner.avatar }}" alt="{{ site.owner.name }}'s photo">

-I currently am a fifth year student at [RIT](http://rit.edu){: target="_blank"}, and am in the [BS/MS program](http://www.rit.edu/kgcoe/program/bsms-electrical-engineering){: target="_blank"} in Electrical Engineering.
+I currently am a fifth year student at [RIT](http://rit.edu){: target="_blank" style="color: #f36e21;"}, and
+am in the [BS/MS program](http://www.rit.edu/kgcoe/program/bsms-electrical-engineering){: target="_blank"} in Electrical Engineering.
 There are several areas of focus to choose from in the MS degree program and I am in the Digital Design path.

-I am very interested in
-Hardware Engineering, Digital Logic Design, Embedded Systems, and Software, however, my main goal is to learn and get some great experiences!
+I am very interested in Hardware Engineering, Digital Logic Design, Embedded Systems, and Software, however, my main goal is to get some great experiences by learning and bringing my own experience to the table.

-I recently finished an 8 month co-op at <a href="/2015/09/26/railcomm" target="_blank">RailComm</a> working on some really great projects.
+I recently finished a co-op at [Harris](/blog/2016/08/19/harris-co-op/){:style="color: #E21D22;"} and learned a lot while working on some really cool things.

 ### Interests
 I love sports (namely <a href="http://www.rit.edu/sg/rball" target="_blank">Racquetball</a>, Hockey, and Swimming),